quicwg/multipath/draft-ietf-quic-multipath.md

 The relation between packet number spaces and paths is fixed.
 Connection IDs are separately allocated for each Path ID.
-Rotating the connection ID on a path does not change the Path ID nor packet number space.
+Rotating the connection ID on a path does not change the Path ID nor the packet number space.

 While endpoints assign a connection ID to a specific sending 4-tuple, networks events such as NAT rebinding may make the packet's receiver observe a different 4-tuple.
-Though it changes the 4-tuple of the path, also does not change connection ID and as such also not the path identifier.
+Though it changes the 4-tuple of the path, the connection ID remains the same, and so the related path identifier.
 Servers observing a 4-tuple change will perform path validation (see {{Section 9 of QUIC-TRANSPORT}}).
 If path validation process succeeds, the endpoints set